tomas789/tonav/README.md

 For development purpose, I use [MIT Stata Center Data Set](http://projects.csail.mit.edu/stata/index.php).
 It contains rosbag files recorded from PR2 robot.

 Each bag file is quite large because it contains laser scans.
-For purpose of this word they are not needed.
-So I created filtered version of them using command
+They are not needed for the purpose of this work, so I created a filtered version of them using command

 `$ rosbag filter 2011-01-18-06-37-58.bag pr2.bag 'topic in ("/wide_stereo/left/image_rect", "/wide_stereo/left/camera_info", "/torso_lift    _imu/data", "/tf", "/robot_pose_ekf/odom_combined")'`